-Successfully coping with symptoms may include several additional practices.
+Successfully coping with depression symptoms may include several additional practices.

-An analysis of 11 clinical trials found that relaxation techniques are more effective than no treatment for reducing self-reported symptoms of depression, but less effective than therapy.
+An analysis of 11 clinical trials found that relaxation techniques are more effective than no treatment for reducing self-reported symptoms of depression but less effective than therapy.
 Progressive muscle relaxation is an excellent practice that can be done daily to support mood and help build stress-resiliency.
-Regular aerobic exercise can also help support mood and reduce symptoms of depression.
+Regular aerobic exercise and physical activity can also help support mood and reduce symptoms of depression.
 As long as you don’t have any contraindications, put those sneakers on and go for a run, or start dancing!

-Mindfulness-based stress reduction (MBSR) has been found to be effective in reducing symptoms of depression, anxiety and suicidal thoughts in veterans.
-Another study comparing MBSR and aerobic exercise found that both were effective in reducing symptoms of anxiety and depression and increase in subjective well-being.
+Mindfulness-based stress reduction (MBSR) has been found to be effective in reducing symptoms of depression, anxiety, and suicidal thoughts in veterans.
+Another study comparing MBSR and aerobic exercise found that both were effective in reducing symptoms of anxiety and depression and anxiety and increase in subjective well-being.

 Loneliness has been correlated to depressive symptoms.
-Having a close community of loved ones, building a support system, and addressing loneliness is crucial.
+Having a close community of loved ones, building a support system, and addressing loneliness are crucial.

-While medications and supplements can be extremely helpful (and necessary in some cases) in ameliorating symptoms of depression, a multimodality approach that promotes a healthy lifestyle, social connectivity, stress-management, addresses triggers, and promotes self-efficacy and self-confidence is equally important in achieving long term results.
+While medications and supplements can be extremely helpful treatments (and necessary in some cases) in ameliorating symptoms of depression, a multimodality approach that promotes a healthy lifestyle, social connectivity, stress management, addresses triggers, and promotes self-efficacy and self-confidence is equally important in achieving long term results.
 While the above are all important factors to address, the focus of this article is going to be on supplements.

 As an integrative medicine physician, I often get asked about supplements that can be supportive for mood symptoms.
 Some individuals prefer to try supplements rather than medications, but before doing so, it is important to do research and talk to your doctor about whether supplemental support is appropriate for you.

 Eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA) are omega-3 fatty acids found in fish oil.
-Another omega-3, alpha-linolenic acid (ALA), is present in plant oils including flaxseed, soybean and canola oils.
+Another omega-3, alpha-linolenic acid (ALA), is present in plant oils including flaxseed, soybean, and canola oils.
 While ALA can be converted to EPA, then DHA in the body, this conversion is inefficient (less than 15%).
 This is why it is important to consume EPA and DHA directly.
-Omega-3’s play an important role in the body – they are incorporated into the cell membranes, they provide energy for the body, have anti-inflammatory properties, and are involved in multiple systems.
-While omega-3 fatty acids EPA and DHA, have benefits for cardiovascular health and other health conditions, they’ve also been found to help with depression.
+Omega-3 fatty acids play an important role in the body – they are incorporated into the cell membranes, provide energy for the body, have anti-inflammatory properties, and are involved in multiple systems.
+While omega-3 fatty acids EPA and DHA, have benefits for cardiovascular health and other health conditions, they’ve also been found to help with depression symptoms.

-The American Psychiatric Association generally recommends fish oil be added to treatment for mood disorders.
-Dosage typically starts at 1g/day, however any dose greater than 3g/day should be monitored by a physician, as higher doses may be associated with an increased risk of bleeding.
-You should always consult your doctor before starting supplements.
+The American Psychiatric Association generally recommends omega 3 fatty acids such as fish oil be added to treatment for mood disorders.
+Dosage typically starts at 1g/day, however, any dose greater than 3g/day should be monitored by a physician, as higher doses may be associated with an increased risk of bleeding.
+You should always consult your doctor before starting dietary supplements.